 This panel will review your case to determine whether sufficient evidence exists to proceed with a civil lawsuit or insurance claim.
 Supporting evidence for a medical malpractice lawsuit includes:

 If the Medical Malpractice Review Board gives the OK to move forward with your case, your attorney will then work on building a powerful insurance claim or civil lawsuit against the liable party.

 Every person’s medical malpractice case is different.
 Some may settle outside of court, while others will need to go to trial to get the most out of their claim.

 Since New Mexico’s medical malpractice laws are so complex, you must have an experienced attorney on your side who can help you with these complicated legal matters and recover the compensation you deserve.

 Medical malpractice laws in Albuquerque are notoriously complex.
-If you have suffered at the hands of your health provider and do not know where to turn for help, reach out to an experienced Albuquerque medical malpractice attorney at Harrison, Hart & Davis, LLC to discuss your legal option for financial recovery.
+If you have suffered at the hands of your health provider and do not know where to turn for help, reach out to an experienced Albuquerque medical malpractice attorney at Harrison & Hart, LLC to discuss your legal option for financial recovery.

 From our office in Albuquerque, Harrison & Hart, LLC serves clients throughout New Mexico.
 We are focused on getting you the best outcome possible in the harshest of situations.